kumaradityaapril/SkillSwap/backend/tests/README.md

 ## Prerequisites

-1. The SkillTrae backend server must be running on http://localhost:5002
+1. The SkillSwap backend server must be running on http://localhost:5002
 2. MongoDB must be connected and running
 3. Required environment variables must be set:
    - JWT_SECRET